Purple group — FEATURES OF A CATWOMAN COSTUME

 Definitions for the most unusual words in today's puzzle

-Green group — FEATURES OF A CATWOMAN COSTUME
+Purple group — FEATURES OF A CATWOMAN COSTUME

-a tight-fitting garment that covers the body
+a tight-fitting garment covering the torso

-Green group — FEATURES OF A CATWOMAN COSTUME
+Purple group — FEATURES OF A CATWOMAN COSTUME

 Word definitions